-- ★ Planting wheat following crops that are not hosts for take-all fungus and/or make soils suppressive for attack by the wheat take-all fungus. - ★ Soil pH values of 5.4 to 5.6. - ★ Late planting delays the initial establishment on the root system and shortens the time favorable for attack. - ★ Chopping stubble followed by deep plowing (10 to 11 inches deep) to reduce inoculum in the surface 6 inches of soil.
-This should delay and reduce severity of seedling attack.
+\star Planting wheat following crops that are not hosts for take-all fungus and/or make soils suppressive for attack by the wheat take-all fungus.

-- ★ Uptake of ammonium (NH4-N) by wheat plants. - ★ Banding phosphate (P) fertilizer with the seed increases root growth and vigor in wet-cool soils.
-Late planting accentuates low soil temperature problems. - ★ Banding chloride (Cl) fertilizers plus NH4-N with or near the seed at planting. - ★ Spring application of chloride (Cl) fertilizers reduces stress on the host from take-all. - ★ Dry soil conditions both in the fall and spring. - ★ Cold winter temperatures followed by warm spring temperatures.
+\star Adequate N, P, K, and S during fall and winter growth (no nutritional stress).

+\star Soil pH values of 5.4 to 5.6.

+\star Late planting (when soils are cool) delays the onset of initial infection on the root system and shortens the time favorable for attack.

+★ Chopping stubble followed by deep plowing, 10 to 11 inches deep, places inoculum below seedling roots and reduces inoculum size and efficiency.

+\star Liming severely acid soils (pH less than 5.3) has reduced take-all.
+Decreased P uptake and possible manganese and aluminum toxicity in these soils makes plants more susceptible to take-all.

+★ Uptake of NH4-N (ammonium) by wheat plants.

+\star Banding of phosphate (P) fertilizer with the seed increases root growth and vigor in wet-cool soils.

+\star Banding chloride (Cl) fertilizers plus NH4-N with or near the seed at planting.

+★ Fall and spring application of Cl fertilizers.

+\star Cold winter temperatures followed by warm spring temperatures.